Published: March 2011

 As well, if the RDL has an automated dispensing system, it must:

-In the case of an automated pharmacy system, the technology used to transmit the prescription must be approved by the College.
+In the case of an automated pharmacy system (APS), the technology used to transmit the prescription must be approved by the College.
 Methods to ensure verification of physician signature and authenticity of prescriptions remain consistent with all pharmacy practices.
+Currently, the College has approved the following APS technology: MedCentre.
+For more information, please see the Opening a Remote Dispensing Location webpage.

 Every RDL where a pharmacist is not physically present must be equipped with a live, two-way audio-visual link that permits dialogue and communication between the patient and a pharmacist who is physically present in the accredited pharmacy.
 In the event of a disruption in this link, all dispensing at the RDL must cease immediately and cannot resume until the link is restored.